How Big is the Industry?

 Americans love Mexican food – and that might be one of the biggest understatements of all time.
 Just think about your own life: how often do you eat Mexican food?
 Upserve reports that “last year alone, Americans ate over 4.5 billion tacos,” (1) and MIC reports that the majority of millennials confess to eating at least one burrito a week, with 72% of that demographic owning up to eating two or more burritos a week.
 (2)

-“Your guests want to be able to mix and match their food habits, with healthy and well…a little decedent,” the publication writes.
+“Your guests want to be able to mix and match their food habits, with healthy and well…a little decadent,” the publication writes.
 “They want something a little cheesy, but still loaded with good for you components, and Mexican food is the perfect vessel.
 It can be made as healthy or unhealthy as the guest wants – Best part?
 This trend doesn’t come at a cost to you with 88% of those asked are willing to pay more for healthier food.”
 (4)

 The popularity of Mexican food makes it a great time to open a Mexican Fast Casual restaurant